the Number of the Beast

 Past, Present, Future

-Typically the Book of Revelation is thought of as a vision of things yet to come, of future destruction, but it may have been written because of the recent past with words of encouragement for the near future.
+Typically the Book of Revelation is thought of as a vision of things to come, of future destruction, but it wasn’t always that way.
+For hundreds of years Revelation was interpreted as a book about the recent past with words of encouragement for the near future.
 John lived through the Roman sacking of Jerusalem in 70 CE which decimated the Jews (as well as early Christians, who still saw themselves as Jews).
 In 1st century CE the return of Jesus to save the Jews from the enemy would have been a very relevant message.
-The Book of Revelation could be read as confirmation that an early Christian reader was on the side of good, that punishment was coming to those who deserved it, and that there would be a new Jerusalem.
+The Book of Revelation was read as confirmation to an early Christian reader that they were on the side of good, that punishment was coming to those who deserved it, and that there would be a new Jerusalem.
 Instead of doom & gloom the Book of Revelation was a message of hope.

 Religious power sculptures that have nails driven into them to call upon protective spirits.